INVISIBLE NETWORKS

 In this project, ‘Invisible Networks’, I use robotic fish to demonstrate the nature of decentralised systems and the complexity they hold.
 The project transcends the basic notion of central control, showcasing how local interactions can cohere to create complex, emergent behaviours on a global scale.

-I engineered biomimetic ‘Swarm Fish’ focusing on soft robotics and hardware design.
-I made waterproof agents with silicon casting and developed custom wound electromagnetic actuators and for propulsion.
-By integrating a Raspberry Pi Zero in conjunction with computer vision algorithms, I was able to successfully mimic swarm intelligent protocols, demonstrating control systems engineering.
-The robots mimicked biological swarm behaviours based on visual detection of neighbours through real-time LED coordination and localised signal processing.
+I designed a swarm of ‘Invisible Fish’ focusing on soft robotics and control algorithms.
+These waterproof agents are cast using silicon and navigate using a custom wound electromagnetic actuators for propulsion.
+I combined a Raspberry Pi Zero with computer vision algorithms and flocking behaviour to successfully mimic swarm intelligence.
+The robots mimicked biological swarm behaviours using visual neighbour detection through real-time LED coordination and localised signal processing.
 You can refer to my github to see a more in-depth architecture of this project.
-This project was then accepted as a poster presentation at 2025 Ada Lovelace Colloquium.